Abdellah-Laassairi/Abdellah-Laassairi/README.md

 - 🔭 Working on advanced ML models and MLOps pipelines
 - 🌱 Exploring Large Language Models and their applications
 - 🎯 Building scalable data infrastructure
-- 🎻 Writing poetry and playing violin in free time

 ---